YuShiCheryl/TECHIN515_Magic-Wand/README.md

 ### Project Creation and Data Upload

-1. Created a new project in Edge Impulse named "Magic Wand Gestures"
+1. Created a new project in Edge Impulse
 2. Uploaded all collected gesture data and automatically split it into training (80%) and testing (20%) sets
 3. Verified that all data was correctly labeled with the corresponding gesture category